1156054203/astair/README.md

   4.2. ```
       python3 MF-chrom_split.py --input_file TAPS_mESC_LOO1_OT/OB.bam --fasta_file /dir/mm9.fa
        ```
 5. Some more scripts can give your fuller information about the sequencing calling.
-Currently in this category are MF-phredder.py that outputs the average quality per read (if available) for each of the four bases T, C, A, G, and MF_Mbias.py that gives modification bias along the reads in tabular format and as an image.
+Currently, in this category are MF-phredder.py that outputs the average quality per read (if available) for each of the four bases T, C, A, G, and MF-Mbias.py that gives modification bias along the reads in tabular format and as an image.
   5.1.  ```
         python3 MF-phredder.py --input_file TAPS_mESC_L001_R1.fastq.gz
         ```